StuartsProjects/StuartsProjects.github.io/_posts/2020-05-20-high-altitude-balloon-tracking-software-for-sx12xx-library-part-1.md

 date: "2020-05-20"
 ---

-One of the objectives for the SX12XX library was that it would be possible to write an application for the library, such as a high altitude balloon (HAB) GPS tracker for example, and that the same Arduino program would run on the SX126X, SX127X and SX128X series of Semtech LoRa modules.
+One of the objectives for the SX12XX library was that it would be possible to write an application for the library, such as a high altitude balloon (HAB) GPS tracker for example, and that the same Arduino program would run on the SX126X, SX127X and SX128X series of Semtech LoRa® modules.
 These 3 ranges of devices are programmed slightly differently but the SX12XX library presents a common function interface for sketches.

 I had written high altitude balloon tracker software in the past so I set about converting this to run on the new SX12XX library.
-This initial version of the HAB tracker software will transmit the GPS position data using LoRa in a format that is commonly used for balloon tracking in the UK.
+This initial version of the HAB tracker software will transmit the GPS position data using LoRa® in a format that is commonly used for balloon tracking in the UK.
 The data from the tracker, such as time, position and temperature is sent in an ASCII text format such as in this sequence;

 PayloadID, SequenceNumber,Time,Lat,Lon,Alt,Satellites,Volts,Temperature,Resets,Status, Errors,TXGPSfixms,Checksum